 Potatoes are a cool season crop, but that doesn’t mean they like it cold all the time.
 According to the Old Farmer’s Almanac, some gardeners plant potatoes 6 to 8 weeks before the last frost date.

 The Old Farmer’s Almanac suggests that the soil temperature should be at least 50 degrees Fahrenheit (10 degrees Celsius) before planting potatoes.
-Ideally, plant potatoes in the 2 weeks leading up to the last spring frost date in your area.

 Later in the season, potato plants will grow better with warmer temperatures.
 According to the University of Illinois Extension, potato tubers form best at soil temperatures of 60 to 70 degrees Fahrenheit (16 to 21 degrees Celsius).